lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 | Part 2: Running a Container in a Pod"
 date: 2021-04-09 12:00
 tags: [spring-boot, kubernetes, docker, how-to]
-summary: In this second post, we'll take the docker container we built in the previous post and deploy it to a local kubernetes cluster.
+summary: In this second post, we take the docker container we built in the previous post and deploy it to a local kubernetes cluster.
 featured_image_thumbnail:
 featured_image: /assets/images/posts/2021/pods.jpg
 featured_image_href: https://unsplash.com/photos/pJJSRCARDUY